Robert12112105/COIT12206-Portfolio/week01.md

 In this week, I recreated the basic network setup activity in GNS3.
 The topology consisted of Linux hosts connected through an Ethernet switch.
 I configured static IPv4 addresses on the hosts and checked that the interfaces were working correctly.

 ## Screenshots / Results
-- GNS3 topology showing the Linux hosts and Ethernet switch
+- Topology consisting of Linux hosts connected through an Ethernet switch
-- Terminal output from `ip address show`
+- `ip address show` output used to verify static IPv4 configuration
-- Static IP configuration evidence
+- Static IP settings applied to the hosts through the Linux network configuration
-- Ping test results between hosts
+- Ping testing used to confirm host-to-host connectivity

 ## Key Concepts Learned
 - Basic network topology setup in GNS3